Korean Augmentation to the United States Army: History

 The KATUSA system was established in August 1950 during the Korean War.
 It was started as a spoken agreement between President Syngman Rhee and U.S. General Douglas MacArthur.
 At that time, the U.S. Army needed a military force that had the proper knowledge of the geography of Korea, and the abilities to distinguish allied troops (South Korea) from enemy troops (North Korea) and communicate better between U.S. soldiers and Korean soldiers.

 Therefore, some were drafted to KATUSA by force, and others joined voluntarily.
 After training, they were divided into the U.S. military, such as 2nd Division, 7th Division, 24th Division, 25th division, 1st Cavalry Division, 1st Marine Divisions.
-During the Korean War, a total of 43,660 KATUSA soldiers fought for South Korea with U.S. forces.
-Of these soldiers, 11,365 went missing or were killed in action.
+During the Korean War, 43,660 KATUSA soldiers fought for South Korea with U.S. forces.
+Of these soldiers, 11,365 went missing, or were killed in action.

 This program continued after the Korean War, and KATUSA soldiers would spend 18-months with the U.S. Army learning his occupation and would then return to the ROK Army for training others on the occupation.
-According to the Eighth Army Wightman NCO Academy, "With the establishment of the ROKA Training Center in 1963...KATUSA soldiers began to spend their whole military tour in the U.S. Army" At various points, statistics on the size of the KATUSA program highlighted its growth to 27,000 soldiers by 1952 and subsequent decline to 15,000 by 1959.
-Additionally, it discusses a 1954 study examining KATUSA soldiers' wartime experiences and their positive perceptions of American treatment and the United States overall.
-A follow-up study in 1958 reaffirms these positive sentiments, reflecting high ratings from South Koreans serving in American units.
-Moreover, the passage delves into the attitudes of both American and Korean soldiers toward integrated units, shedding light on preferences and satisfaction levels.
+According to the Eighth Army Wightman NCO Academy, "With the establishment of the ROKA Training Center in 1963...KATUSA soldiers began to spend their whole military tour in the U.S. Army".

+The KATUSA program grew to 27,000 soldiers by 1952 and declined to 15,000 by 1959.
+A 1954 study examined KATUSA soldiers' wartime experiences and their positive perceptions of American treatment and the United States overall.
+A 1958 study reaffirmed these positive sentiments, reflecting high ratings from South Koreans serving in American units.
+The passage delves into the attitudes of both American and Korean soldiers toward integrated units, shedding light on preferences and satisfaction levels.

 Lastly, it underscores the U.S. Army's ongoing recognition of the benefits of integrated units, emphasizing the reciprocal advantages of personal interactions between American and KATUSA soldiers during off-duty hours.
 Upon assignment to this program, ROKA soldiers had undergone only basic training at the ROKA Replacement Training Centers and had limited or no active service.
 Initially, they were often sent directly to U.S. units with minimal military training.
 Typically, they were integrated into infantry units, with a small number assigned to each squad, primarily performing basic tasks such as riflemen.